adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 After that, we'll need to decide how to handle the svelte2tsx sourcemap inaccuracies for the other failing template tests.
 Let's

-he most pragmatic approach for now might be a combination:* **Short-term:** Update the core-findings.md to clearly document this limitation of svelte2tsx with preprocessed Civet blocks affecting template hover accuracy.* **Short-term:** For the failing tests (hover-template.svelte, arrow-template.svelte), we could adjust their expectations to reflect the current (incorrect) behavior or temporarily skip them with a clear comment explaining why, pointing to the svelte2tsx sourcemap issue.
-This keeps the test suite "green" while acknowledging the known problem.* **Long-term:** Consider investigating Option 2 or a more targeted version of Option 3 if this becomes a critical issue for users.What are your thoughts on how to proceed with the two remaining failing tests and documenting this finding?
+he most pragmatic approach for now might be a combination:* **Short-term:** Update the core-findings.md to clearly document this limitation of svelte2tsx with preprocessed Civet blocks affecting template hover accuracy.* **Short-term:** For the failing tests (hover-template.svelte, arrow-template.svelte), we could adjust their expectations to reflect the current (incorrect) behavior or temporarily skip them with a clear comment explaining why, pointing to the svelte2tsx sourcemap issue.* **Long-term:** Consider investigating Option 2 or a more targeted version of Option 3 if this becomes a critical issue for users.What are your thoughts on how to proceed with the two remaining failing tests and documenting this finding?
 If you'd like to update core-findings.md, let me know what you'd like to add or change.
 If you want to adjust the tests, how would you like to adjust them?

 == the svelte2tsx sourcemaps for template expressions are routing you into your <script> block instead of into the $$render() template code, so TS can't resolve those identifiers.